 Pregnant women, mothers and fathers of young children, breastfeeding women, and employees with aging parents or sick spouses or partners may encounter family responsibilities discrimination.
 They may be rejected for hire, passed over for promotion, demoted, harassed, or terminated — despite good performance — because their employers make personnel decisions based on stereotypical notions of how the employee will or should act given their family responsibilities.

 WorkLife Law’s FRD Fact Sheet and FRD Frequently Asked Questions provide more information about the types of workplace situations that commonly lead to family responsibilities discrimination.
 For the latest information on FRD litigation, see our 2016 litigation update report Caregivers in the Workplace.
+For the latest information on state and local FRD laws protecting parents from work discrimination, see our 2020 report Protecting Parents During COVID-19: State and Local Laws Prohibit Discrimination at Work.

 What Does Family Responsibilities Discrimination Look Like?